LibrariesHacked/schema-librarydata/docs/stock-summary.md

 #### Locally

-Tools can be created that analyse stock alongside loans data, to provide insight into stock and demand.
+Analysing stock alongside loans data can provide useful insight into stock and demand.

 <figure>
     <img src="{{site.url}}/images/loans_barnet.png" alt="Bar chart displaying count of items of stock in Barnet with markers for loan counts per type." width="100%"/>
     <figcaption>Items of stock in Barnet with markers to show count of loans of those item types.</figcaption>
 </figure>

 The above graph was created using Tableau, and used Barnet stock summary and loans to compare the two.
-This particular example highlights the high usage of Children's Fiction items compared to stock held.
+This particular example highlights the high usage of Children's Fiction items compared to amount of stock held.

-Collection intelligence tools and analysis techniques can be shared between library services where they meet with success in one.
+Collection intelligence tools and analysis techniques can be shared between library services.

 #### Nationally

 The summary data is powerful enough to compare the range of stock within different services.
 Combined with the loans dataset it will also allow library services to see how some stock may perform that they currently have many of.

 Seeing the range of item types in different services will also be useful for comparing what library services stock.
-Prevoius statistical collection methods have attempted to standardise stock into set categories, which removes this information.
+Previous National statistical collection methods have attempted to standardise stock into set categories, which causes loss of this information.

 This is also a first step to publishing more detailed catalogue data, which could be used for more powerful purposes.
 A detailed stock dataset could be used for an openly available inter-library loans catalogue, and single platform for searching for items in libraries.